 - lakhey dance,

 Moreover, most of the artists perform their dance in front of the current durbar square.
 If you want to check that out.
 You must visit Bhaktapur durbar square on the last day of the gai jatra.

-As per history, this jatra is said to be commenced by King Pratap Malla, the then ruler of Kathmandu to reduce the grievance of the queen.
+As per history, King Pratap Malla commenced this jatra.
+He was the then ruler of Kathmandu.
+He introduced this jatra to reduce the grievance of the queen, for instance.
 It is said that she went on depression due to losing her most adored and the second eldest son, Chakrabartendra.
-To make her realize that she is not the only one who lost her son or any family member, he ordered everyone to come up with crazy and funny attire from the family suffering from the same grievance.
+To make her realize that she is not the only one who lost her son or any family member.
+The king ordered everyone to come up with crazy and funny attire.
+Especially, from the family suffering from the same grievance.
 And, this is how the Gai jatra commenced.